Local original bands at the jazzfest: 2025

 Tyrant Studios, June 23

 Chris' band was almost the same as John Nicholson's below, just minus the pianist.
 He brought originals including one called "Crooked Windows", which he said drew from the Millennial jazz-school anthem "Crooked Creek" by Jon Cowherd plus Chick Corea's "Windows".
 But there's another Chris who was on my mind during this saxophone-and-guitar quartet set: Chris Cheek.
 I knew that Fraser had long been inspired by Cheek's 1997 release I Wish I Knew, which has that instrumentation: Kurt Rosenwinkel, Chris Higgins, Jorge Rossy.
 Cheek also just released a new record where the guitar trio joining him is a Bill Frisell trio of sorts.
-I'm including it next week in my big new release roundup I call Outside the Changes, and I already recommended it to my pal Chris.
+I'm including it next week in my big new release roundup I call Outside the Change, and I already recommended it to my pal Chris.
+[Update from the future: here it is!]

 5